grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

 # Monitor Loki using a local LGTM stack

-This topic will walk you through deploying the local meta-monitoring helm to monitor a Loki installation that is installed with the Helm chart.
-This approach leverages many of the chart's _self monitoring_ features, but instead of sending logs back to Loki itself, it sends them to a small LGTM stack running within the meta namespace.
+This topic will walk you through using the meta-monitoring Helm chart to deploy a local stack to monitor your production Loki installation.
+This approach leverages many of the chart's _self monitoring_ features, but instead of sending logs back to Loki itself, it sends them to a small Loki, Grafana, Tempo, Mimir (LGTM) stack running within the `meta` namespace.

-These instructions are based off the [meta-monitoring-chart repository](https://github.com/grafana/meta-monitoring-chart/tree/main).

 ## Before you begin